thebigfilecom/thebigfile-com-dev/submodules/sdk/docs/concepts/pull-dependencies.md

 ## Overview

-The interoperability of canisters on the BigFile (IC) is an important feature.
+The interoperability of canisters on the BigFile (BIG) is an important feature.

 `dfx` provides a consistent developer workflow for integrating third-party canisters.

-A service provider prepares the canister to be `pullable` and deploys it on the IC mainnet.
+A service provider prepares the canister to be `pullable` and deploys it on the BIG mainnet.

 A service consumer then can pull dependencies directly from mainnet and easily deploy them on a local replica.